Maldives' Southern Atolls

 It is not uncommon to see 8-9 manta rays swoop in the blue, together with numerous mobula and eagle rays.
 Tuna search for their next meal along with loads of grey and white tip reef sharks.
 You might even see a feeding frenzy develop overhead.

-Cruising Meemu Atoll means you will often be diving at unspoilt dive sites that have seldom or never been visited before.
+Liveaboard cruising at Meemu Atoll means you will often be diving at unspoilt sites that have seldom or never been visited before.

 Meemu Atoll Reef Basics: Channels, submerged pinnacles, walls and overhangs